atomjump/loop/README.md

 	The code
 	`<div id="comment-holder"></div>`
 	must be placed anywhere in the `<body>` section.

-3. Copy the contents of /css into your own css path and adjust any references to suit your project's path.
-4. Copy the contents of /js into your own js path and adjust any references to suit your project's path.
 Note: jQuery ver 1.9.1 is used.
 Other jQuery versions will likely work also.
-5. Adjust 'uniqueFeedbackId' value to a unique value to suit your feedback.
+3. Adjust 'uniqueFeedbackId' value to a unique value to suit your feedback.
 This can be unique per page or the same throughout the whole site.
-6. Obtain the 'myMachineUser' value by following the sub-steps below:
+4. Obtain the 'myMachineUser' value by following the sub-steps below:

 	1. Settings
 	2. Entering an email/Password